mateo19182/blog-19182/content/index.md

 Any comments or discussion is always welcomed at mateoamadoares (@) gmail.com

-You can check out some of my other work on [Github](https://github.com/mateo19182), [SoundCloud](https://soundcloud.com/m19182), [Youtube](https://www.youtube.com/channel/UCEJKcBK7i88Iv3saZy2xuSg) and [No-Cosign](https://no-cosign.m19182.dev/), a blog I host with some friends where we talk about music.
+You can check out some of my work on [Github](https://github.com/mateo19182), [SoundCloud](https://soundcloud.com/m19182), [Youtube](https://www.youtube.com/channel/UCEJKcBK7i88Iv3saZy2xuSg) and [No-Cosign](https://no-cosign.m19182.dev/), a blog I host with some friends where we talk about music.

 I also have a [[things i like]] and [[now]] page.